CamillaHorneland/Semester-project-1/README.md

     - The site should be responsive, attractive, and easy to use on a variety of devices.
     - The site should show consideration for content strategy and SEO (consider your use of meta tags and alt text).
     - The GitHub repo for the project should be set to private.
 You do not need to submit this with your project.

+# Built With:

+    - Adobe XD
+    - HTML
+    - CSS

+ # Instructions:

+    - Fork this repository
+    - Clone the forked repository
+    - Add your contributions (code or documentation)
+    - Commit and push
+    - Wait for pull request to be merged

+# Contact

+<a href="mailto:hornikkene@gmail.com?">My Mail</a>

+<a href="https://portfoliocamillahorneland.netlify.app/">My Portfolio</a>

+<a href="https://www.linkedin.com/in/camilla-horneland-706bb5239/">My LinkedIn page</a>